Introduction

 Moreover, in 2023 or beyond, GFI may solicit companies to share framework responses to aid benchmarking, provide examples of strong disclosures, or for other purposes.

 Both organizations encourage reporting companies to publish select responses on their own websites or integrate them into their annual reporting.
+In particular, for the diversified framework, we recommend companies publish the following disclosures:

-Diversified companies (from the Diversified Framework) E-C1, E-C6, E-C7, E-LCD2, E-LCD3, E-LCD4, E-W2, E-W4, E-W5, S-CE1, S-N1, and S-JT1
+• Diversified companies (from the Diversified Framework): E-C1, E-C6, E-C7, E-LCD2, E-LCD3, E-LCD4, E-W2, E-W4, E-W5, S-CE1, S-N1, and S-JT1.

 Companies may share additional metrics at their discretion but are encouraged to seek legal advice if they have any questions or concerns.
 In particular, companies should note that sharing certain competitively sensitive information publicly or with market competitors may violate state or federal antitrust laws.
 Generally, information may be shared confidentially with investors.